FlowFuse/website/src/_includes/core-nodes/sort-use-case.md

 - **Sort:**
     - `msg.<property>`: Specify the message property which contains array data and needs to be sorted.
-    - Message sequences: Sort a sequence of messages. selecting this sort node relies on the received messages to have `msg.parts` set.
+    - Message sequences: Sort a sequence of messages.
+Selecting this sort node relies on the received messages to have `msg.parts` set.
 The split node generates this property, but it can be manually created.
 It has the following properties:
         - id: An identifier for the group of messages.
         - index: The position within the group.
         - count: The total number of messages in the group.